aseio6668/NotebookX/README.md

 - **Page Monitoring**: Watch the page usage indicator to see how much space is remaining
 - **Word Wrapping**: Content automatically wraps within the editor area
 - **Smart Page Breaks**: Page overflow finds natural break points (line breaks, spaces) when splitting content
+- **Clean Content Handling**: Hint text ("Start writing your notes here...") is automatically filtered out and never saved to files or included in page overflow calculations

 ## Architecture